coscoaj1/nasa-api-project/README.md

 ## General info

 This is my project submission for my Shopify Frontend Engineer Internship Summer of 2022 application.
+Ran into a few gotchas of course, maily in that the APOD is sometimes a video :) However, not such a big deal.
+I made it work by conditionally rendering a youtube iframe if the media type was video.

 ## Technologies